Back to blog

 Hourly rate and expense rules — separate both worlds cleanly

 For the side business to actually pay off, your hourly rate has to cover taxes, social charges, and reserves — or you'll net less than your day-job hour.
 Also important: Werbungskosten (employee expenses) and Betriebsausgaben (business expenses) go on different forms.
+The €1,230 employee lump sum is deducted automatically on Anlage N; your self-employment business expenses go separately into the EÜR.
 A laptop you use both for your job and your business has to be allocated pro rata — cleanest to claim it 100 % as a business expense and tax the private use.

 Bookkeeping on top of your day job — the easy fix

 Nobody wants to fight Excel after a full day at work.
 Norman handles it automatically: photograph receipts, AI categorizes them under SKR03/04, EÜR and Anlage S/G generate at the touch of a button, tax workflows for the self-employed run straight to ELSTER.
-That saves two to three hours per month — and is worthwhile even below €17,500 in revenue, because you stop accumulating receipts in a drawer.
+That saves two to three hours per month — and is worthwhile even below €25,000 in revenue, because you stop accumulating receipts in a drawer.

 Conclusion

-Running a side business while employed in Germany is tax-feasible — but only if you cleanly separate both incomes and know the rules: Härteausgleich up to €820, Kleinunternehmer threshold of €25,000, a tax reserve of 30–40 %, and a health-insurance reality check when you scale.
+Running a side business while employed in Germany is tax-feasible — but only if you cleanly separate both incomes and know the rules: Härteausgleich up to €820, a filing duty from €410 profit, the €24,500 trade-tax allowance, a Kleinunternehmer limit of €25,000, and a tax reserve of 30–40 %.
 Get that on autopilot from the start and the first tax assessment in April won't be a moment of dread.

 Norman handles the operational finance work behind the scenes